VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 There is also a cases when some companies develop libraries and sell it, then some other companies develop libraries on to of those libraries and sell it too.
-It wasn't a rare case at those days, so this scenario is supported.
+It wasn't a rare case at those days, so this scenario is supported as well.
 [Here is the article to know more about migrations](http://gafter.blogspot.com/2004/09/puzzling-through-erasure-answer.html).

 Basically migration strategy following: